Terry Wilson (quarterback): Professional career

 Wilson was not selected in the 2022 NFL draft.
 He later was invited to the Dallas Cowboys rookie minicamp, but was not signed.

 Houston Gamblers

 On May 27, 2022, Wilson was signed by the Houston Gamblers of the United States Football League (USFL).
 He made an appearance in one game during the season.
 He was released on September 19, 2023.

 Winnipeg Blue Bombers

 On November 29, 2023, Wilson signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+The Blue Bombers placed Wilson on the suspended list on May 22, 2026, and he was subsequently released four days later.

+Montreal Alouettes

+On July 6, 2026, it was announced that Wilson had signed with the Montreal Alouettes.